Critical gradient optimization for quasi-isodynamic stellarators: ITG physics

-The approximate situation described above is not limited to QI stellarators, since tokamaks with reverse triangularity often exhibit similar double-well behavior, see Fig. 15 (b) and (c) of \cite{Balestri2024}.
+We note that the approximate geometric situation described above is not limited to QI stellarators, since tokamaks with reverse triangularity often exhibit similar double-well behavior, see Fig. 15 (b) and (c) of \cite{Balestri2024}.
 We show a toy model geometry in Fig. \ref{fig:qinegTok} which has qualitative elements that can arise in both geometries, in that the drift curvature contains a null (or nearly zero) region of finite width and $g^{\alpha \alpha} = |\bnabla\alpha|^2$ is amplified over the region of bad curvature as a result of magnetic shear.
 Negative triangularity tokamaks have apparent ITG stability benefits such as relatively high CGs \citep{Balestri2024}, an effect which stellarators may emulate, despite belonging to a different geometry class.
-A CG model capable of handling such cases would thus also allow modelling of more complex stellarator and tokamak cases.
+A CG model capable of handling such cases would thus also allow modelling of more complex stellarator and tokamak cases while avoiding possible issues related to evaluating $g^{\alpha \alpha}$ at a single point.
 Furthermore, such a model could be used in optimization to force the parallel connection length of localized toroidal modes to lie within the now-separated drift wells, effectively doubling the CG (by halving $\Lpar$ in expression (\ref{eqn:oldcg}).
 We refer to this as ``splitting the mode'' (section 2.4) and now describe how we refine the CG model to handle such cases.